robertknight/rten/README.md

 also need to install the dependencies of the model conversion script, explained under ["Preparing ONNX models"](#preparing-onnx-models).

-The general steps for using Wasnn to run models in a JavaScript project are:
+The general steps for using RTen to run models in a JavaScript project are:

  1. Develop a model or find a pre-trained one that you want to run.
 Pre-trained models in ONNX format can be obtained from the [ONNX Model Zoo](https://github.com/onnx/models)